watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

     ]
   }'
   ```
-Learn more about [inference-ingest-pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/semantic-search-elser.html#inference-ingest-pipeline) from the tutorial
+Note: `.elser_model_2_linux-x86_64` is an optimized version of the ELSER v2 model and is preferred to use if it is available.
+Learn more about [inference-ingest-pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/semantic-search-elser.html#inference-ingest-pipeline) from the tutorial.

 ### Ingest the data through the inference ingest pipeline
 Create the tokens from the text by reindexing the data through the inference pipeline that uses ELSER as the inference model.